 Beginning in 1996, an individual may not contribute to an RRSP after the end of the year that he/she turns 69 years of age.
 However, if the individual was 69 or 70 at the end of 1996, he/she may still contribute until the end of 1997.

-Note that RRSP Income could offset the amount and it doesn't include any repayment made under the Home Buyers' Plan (HBP) or the Lifelong Learning Plan (LLP).
+Note that the amount could be offset by a RRSP Income and it doesn't include any repayment made under the Home Buyers' Plan (HBP) or the Lifelong Learning Plan (LLP).

 LAD: RRSPC I, F, P